Texas Game Warden

 - assist other law enforcement agencies as needed.

 Work Schedule: The applicant must be willing and able to: work state and federal holidays; work hours other than 8 a.m. to 5 p.m. with days off other than Saturday and Sunday; are subject to call 24 hours a day, seven days a week.
-Cadets may be required to work up to 171 hours in a 28-day work period.
+Cadets may be required to work over 8 hours per day.

 Overtime Compensation: In accordance with the Fair Labor Standards Act, the department uses a system of compensatory time off in lieu of overtime payment, at a rate of 1.5 hours of compensatory time for every hour actually worked in excess of 171 hours in a 28 day work period.